adlnet/xAPI-Spec/xAPI-Communication.md

 verify the received Statement matches the existing one and SHOULD return `409 Conflict` if they do not match.
 See [Statement comparision requirements](statement-comparision-requirements).

-* If the LRS receives a Statement with an id it already has a Statement for **in the same batch**, it SHOULD* verify the received Statement matches the existing one and SHOULD return `400 Bad Request` if they do not match.
-See [Statement comparision requirements](statement-comparision-requirements).
+* If the LRS receives a Statement with an id it already has a Statement for **in the same batch**, it SHOULD* reject the batch and return `400 Bad Request`.

 * The LRS MAY respond before Statements that have been stored are available for retrieval.

-###### Activity Provider Requirements
+###### Learning Record Provider Requirements

-* Activity Providers SHOULD POST Statements including the Statement "id" property instead of using PUT.
+* Learning Record Providers SHOULD POST Statements including the Statement "id" property instead of using PUT.
 * When PUTing statements, the "id" property of the Statement SHOULD be used.
 * Where provided, the "id" property of the Statement MUST match the "statementId" parameter of the request.